Laurent Blanc: Paris Saint-Germain

 Blanc's second season in charge began with victory in the 2014 Trophée des Champions against Guingamp at the Workers' Stadium in Beijing.
 On 11 April 2015, PSG retained the Coupe de la Ligue with a victory over Bastia in the final, with Edinson Cavani and Zlatan Ibrahimović scoring two goals each in a 4–0 victory.
 PSG won the Ligue 1 title for the third consecutive year on 16 May 2015 with a 2–1 victory at Montpellier.
 On 11 February 2016, Blanc signed a two-year contract extension.
 PSG reached the quarter-finals of the Champions League for the fourth consecutive year after dispatching Chelsea in the round of 16, but lost to Manchester City in the quarter-finals.
 Blanc was criticised by the French media after the Champions League quarterfinal second-leg match against Manchester City, where he had surprised many by having his team play in an untried 5–3–2 formation that backfired completely.
-On 21 May 2016, PSG defeated Olympique de Marseille 4–2 in the 2016 Coupe de France Final.
-PSG thus won the Ligue 1–Coupe de France–Coupe de la Ligue domestic treble for the second consecutive season and equalled Olympique de Marseille's all-time record of 10 Coupe de France titles.
-On 3 June 2016, when asked for his assessment of the season during an interview given to the newspaper Le Parisien, PSG's president, Nasser Al-Khelaifi described the 2015–2016 season as a failure because of PSG's elimination from the Champions League by Manchester City at the quarter-final stage and stated that changes would be made before the following season and a new cycle would begin.
+On 21 May 2016, PSG defeated Marseille 4–2 in the 2016 Coupe de France Final.
+PSG thus won the Ligue 1–Coupe de France–Coupe de la Ligue domestic treble for the second consecutive season and equalled Marseille's all-time record of ten Coupe de France titles.
+On 3 June 2016, when asked for his assessment of the season during an interview given to the newspaper Le Parisien, PSG's president, Nasser Al-Khelaifi described the 2015–2016 season as a failure because of PSG's elimination from the Champions League by Manchester City at the quarter-final stage, and stated that changes would be made before the following season and a new cycle would begin.
 On 27 June 2016, PSG announced that Blanc and assistant coach Jean-Louis Gasset had left the club by mutual agreement that "preserved the interests of both parties", noting that Blanc had "left a significant mark on the great history of Paris Saint-Germain".
 The French sports daily L'Équipe reported that Blanc would receive a severance deal worth 22 million euros.

 Al-Rayyan

 On 19 December 2020, Blanc was appointed as the head coach of Qatari club Al-Rayyan, replacing Uruguayan Diego Aguirre.
 On 13 February 2022, he was terminated because of poor results and replaced by Nicolás Córdova.

 Lyon

 On 9 October 2022, Blanc was appointed as the manager of French club Lyon.
 He replaced outgoing Dutch manager Peter Bosz.
+He was sacked by OL on 8 September 2023, after losing three of their four opening games, leaving them in last place.
+Blanc averaged 1.53 points per game, the second worst score of any permanent Lyon manager in the previous 25 years.